BASED IN SLIGO, IRELAND

 Record Labels (archive to 1990)

-Featuring 116 Irish Record Labels and 84 label samples
+Featuring 132 Irish Record Labels

 In the late seventies and early 80's there was a boom in record labels as the cost of recording started to plummet and anyone with a master tape could release their own single.
 Although the quality was usually not as good as the singles released on the "major" labels, the process opened a whole new world to bands across Ireland (and of course the world).

-Unfortunately, most of the labels that issued the bulk of the Irish Showband Era singles and albums (long before there were CD's) have gone out of business, or been absorbed by other companies and many of their back catalogs are lost forever.
-However, we want to pay tribute to them as they were instrumental in bringing so much of what was the showband phenomenon to life on the radio and record players of Ireland.
+Unfortunately, most of the labels that issued the bulk of the Irish Showband era singles and albums (long before there were CD's) have gone out of business, or been absorbed by other companies and many of their back catalogs never made the transition to CD and are, for all intents and purposes, lost forever.

 To hear clips of various showband singles, click here.